thecodingmachine/kickoff-docker-php/README.md

 │   └── traefik         # Traefik related configuration files
 └── app # The source code of your PHP application
 ```

+Only the configuration files and the application source code are directly mounted in the containers.
+The data of others services (like MySQL) are mounted using named volumes.
+You can locate these volumes
+on the host by utilizing the `docker inspect` command.

 **Tip:** Your `app` folder should be a git submodule.